coreos/docs/quay-enterprise/log-debugging.md

 ## Contacting support

-When contacting support, one should always include a copy of the Enterprise Registry's log directory.
+When contacting support, one should always include a copy of Quay Enterprise's log directory.

 To download logs, click the "<i class="fa fa-download"></i> Download All Local Logs (.tar.gz)" link